 - Education through the School for Recovery, a school available to Members and Volunteers featuring classes that address the underlying causes of addiction, teach coping skills, develop knowledge, and build recovery capital.

-- 12-step meetings are held in a dedicated space including Alcoholics Anonymous (Spanish and English), Narcotics Anonymous, Business Debtors Anonymous, Al-anon, Overeaters Anonymous and Dual Recovery Anonymous.
+- 12-step meetings are held in a dedicated space including Alcoholics Anonymous (Spanish and English), Narcotics Anonymous, and Overeaters Anonymous.

 - Referral Services.
 We partner with a wide network of complimentary service providers to help Members gain and maintain housing, healthcare, mental health services, legal assistance and a base of support as they navigate the complex social services system.
 Recovery Café doesn’t seek to duplicate services but rather be a place of stability so Members can access the services they need.